 • L – Work on Laundry.
 I try to take care of one or two loads of laundry a day.
 So this can mean putting clothes in the wash, switching clean clothes to the dryer or hanging them on the line when it’s nice out, or folding and putting away a load of laundry.
 I strive to keep on top of the laundry every day so that it doesn’t get too out of hand.

 • Bth – Wipe the Bathroom.
 Wiping down the bathroom on a daily basis is pretty important when you have young, potty training children.
-Usually I spray my vinegar and water mixture on the sink, toilet, and any spots on the floor, and quickly wipe them down with a rag.
+Usually I spray my homemade multipurpose cleaner on the sink, toilet, and any spots on the floor, and quickly wipe them down with a rag.
 Then I sprinkle a little baking soda into the toilet bowl and scrub it around a few times.
 Not a major deep cleaning, and it doesn’t have to be perfect, but a little maintenance goes a long way.

 • P – Take care of Paper.
 We probably all have a place where papers just seem to pile up no matter what we do.
 I try to sort, recycle, file or put away papers from this place in my home every day so that it doesn’t turn into an unmanageable mountain of paper.